-WestJet RBC Mastercard benefits
+WestJet RBC Mastercard

 - $39 annual fee

-- $50 WestJet dollars sign up bonus after your first purchase
+- $50 WestJet Dollars sign up bonus after your first purchase

 - $50 Additional WestJet dollars when you spend $1,000 in the first 3 months

 - Earn 1.5% back in WestJet dollars on WestJet flights or WestJet Vacations packages

-- Earn 1% back in WestJet dollars on everyday purchases
+- Earn 1% back on all other purchases

 Since this is a low-fee card, you get limited additional benefits.
 That said, you do get travel accident, auto rental collision and hotel/motel insurance.
-You also get purchase security and extended warranty insurance which will appeal to some people.
-There are no free checked bags with this credit card.
+This is very basic travel insurance and it doesn’t cover the important stuff such as travel medical, trip cancellation, and lost luggage.